edjroot/webext-save-to-folder/README.md

 # HEY READ THIS PLS

-I'm archiving this repo because **there's a better alternative** available: https://github.com/gyng/save-in/
+Before you go any further, I'll let you know that **there's a better alternative** available: https://github.com/gyng/save-in/

 ---